brzuchal/brzuchal/content/posts/object-initializer-in-php.md

 ---
-title: "Object Initializer for PHP"
+title: "PHP 8.0: Object Initializer Proposal"
 date: 2019-09-26T19:23:14+02:00
 description: |
     Concept of the Object Initializer Expression as a simplification of object